Charleston Boat Tours

 What’s better than getting out on the water in Charleston?
 Getting out on the water with food.
 Spiritline Cruises specializes in dinner cruises around the harbor that feature amazing views of the Ravenel Bridge, the Battery and Fort Sumter.

-Included in the cruise is a three-or-four course tasting menu of locally inspired dishes.
+Included in this Charleston boat tour is a three-or-four course tasting menu of locally inspired dishes.
 Live music accompanies the meal and features local acts.

 If you’re more into seeing the water the way locals did back in the 1700s and 1800s, take a sail on the Schooner Pride.
 You’ll get a chance to see the Ravenel Bridge, Rainbow Row and some of Charleston’s many churches — all from a four-sail schooner.